GLOBAL MARKETS-Stocks rebound, euro gains on sentiment data

 Crude prices fell below $112 a barrel early in the session after a weak reading of industrial growth in China sparked worries that demand may slow from the world's No. 2 oil consumer.

-Chinese industrial output expanded in April at its slowest annual pace in nearly three years.
-When paired with poor trade figures from Thursday, the data suggest China's economy continues to slow after a weak first-quarter performance.
+Chinese industrial output expanded at its slowest annual pace in April in nearly three years.
+When paired with poor trade figures on Thursday, the data suggest China's economy continues to slow after a weak first-quarter performance.

 * Pound falls to two-month low around $1.2689 in erratic trade